Scholarships

 • Credit Hours Completed

-You will need to upload the following supporting documentation; please have these items ready to upload.
+You will have the opportunity to upload the following supporting documentation; please have these items ready to upload.

-• Proof of current enrollment at a College or University.
+• Proof of current enrollment at a Florida College or University.

 • One color headshot photograph of the applicant.

-• Statement describing your interest in public health entomology, career goals, and other factors pertinent to scholastic ability which illustrate qualifications for the scholarship (limited to 1000 words).
+• Statement from the student describing their interest in public health entomology, career goals, and other factors pertinent to scholastic ability which illustrate qualifications for the scholarship (limited to 1,000 words).

 Appropriate file formats for document uploads include: DOC, DOCX, PDF, and for pictures: JPG, JPEG, BMP, GIF, or PNG, File sizes are restricted to 10 Mb each.
 Please have these documents available BEFORE beginning the submission process.